Master Your Marathon: Proven Pacing & Training Strategies to Run Faster and Smarter

 1. The moment the road called

-2. From feeling lost to feeling guided – the concept of adaptive pacing
+2. The concept of adaptive pacing

 Why pacing matters